 October is a great time to find deep discounts on back-to-school supplies, and denim clothes are often lumped into that category.
 Retailers stock shelves with jeans and jackets in August and are left with plenty of denim in October.
 While prices were already low for school sales, denim prices drop even lower as fall and winter clothes are brought onto the racks.
 Shopping for denim this month can help you land major savings and revamp your wardrobe for autumn!

 3. Outdoor Furniture

-The start of fall typically coincides with many automakers rolling out new models, which helps drive down costs on older vehicles.
+The start of fall typically coincides with many automakers rolling out new models, which helps drive down costs of older model year vehicles.
 However, with the pandemic affecting worldwide shortages on both staff and production, there are fewer new cars in production keeping current model prices high (unfortunately, this is still the case).
-There’s also a global shortage of the semiconductor chip crucial for vehicles, so shoppers are also looking into used cards as well.
-Shopping earlier than later is key if you can’t wait.
+There’s also a global shortage of semiconductor chips, which are crucial for new vehicle manufacturing, so shoppers are also looking into used cards as well.
+Shopping earlier than later is key if you can’t wait!